JohnWeightman/Text-Adventure-GUI/README.md

 9) ClearPlayersFourthStatsBox() - Will clear the box containing the Player's Weapon, Off-Hand and Armour of all text.

-10) UpdateInventory() - Will update the box containing the Player's Inventory using the 'Inventory' list in the static 'Player' class.
+10) UpdateInventoryBox() - Will update the box containing the Player's Inventory using the 'Inventory' list in the static 'Player' class.

-11) ClearInventory() - Will clear the box containing the Player's Inventory of all the text.
+11) ClearInventoryBox() - Will clear the box containing the Player's Inventory of all the text.

 12) UpdateFightOrderBox(List<string>) - Will update the box containing the fight order of PC and NPCs turns in a fight.
 Pass it a
 'List<string>' containing the PCs and NPCs in the fight order.